evanlimanto/react-pivot-table/README.md

 # react-pivottables

 An Excel-like pivot table plugin written in React.
+Features:
-Features include dragging and dropping between rows and columns, sorting specific rows and columns, and bucketing of data.
+- Dragging and dropping between rows and columns.
+- Sorting specific rows and columns.
+- Selecting specific rows and columns and triggering a callback.
+- Bucketing of data.